adetanchelsea/CLIQUEBAITANALYTICS/README.md

 3. **🛒 Checkout & Conversion** – Conversion analysis, average view-to-cart and cart-to-purchase rates, and abandonment by category.

 **Filters:** Product and campaign selection for focused analysis.

 ---

-## Tools & Technologies Used
-- **Snowflake** – Cloud-based data warehouse for storing and querying large datasets.
-- **SQL** – Extracting insights such as user engagement, conversions, and campaign performance.
-- **Python & Pandas** – Data manipulation and integration with Streamlit.
-- **Streamlit** – Interactive dashboard for visualization of metrics and trends.

----